matchbook-technology/matchbook-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Code**
-Code snippet
+Code snippet.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Actual Behavior**
-A clear and concise description of what is actual happen
+A clear and concise description of what is is actually happening.

 **Stacktrace**
-Stacktrace output
+Stacktrace output.

 **Environment**
-OS and Library versions
+OS and Library versions.